Introduction to Mathematical Proof

 In the first and third formal systems Gina loves chocolate is not a theorem, but in the second a fourth it is.
 Whether it is a theorem, and thus valid, only depends on what formal system we are considering, not whether it is ‘true’ about some actual person named Gina or actual yummie foods called mocha or chocolate.

-For small finite languages like the one in the example, specifying the theorems by simply listing them is perfectly resonable.
+For small finite languages like the one in the example, specifying the theorems by simply listing them is perfectly reasonable.
 But in mathematics our formal systems usually have infinitely many statements and infinitely many theorems, so listing them all as axioms individually becomes impractical.
 But fear not!
 There are many ways to overcome this limitation.
 For example, we might give some criterion that tells us which statements are theorems.

 In more sophisticated mathematical systems there might not be such a simple direct criterion to immediately identify theorems.